Questions and Answers

 The Klimabonus is not transferred alphabetically, or by region or household affiliation, but in the order in which the Ministry of Climate Protection receives the data from the Ministry of Finance and the Ministry of the Interior.

 You automatically receive the Klimabonus if you meet the requirements.
-It is paid to all those who have their main residence in Austria for at least 183 days in the respective year.
+It is paid to everyone who has their main residence in Austria for at least 183 days in the respective year.

 In principle, you get the Klimabonus once a year without having to do anything.
 However, there are two ways in which the money can be paid out: